parvvee4limegeeks/Zen-Data-Dcoumentation/Welcome file.md

-Admin User shall have access to the dashboard screens based on the scopes that are true for him
+**Note** : Admin User shall have access to the dashboard screens based on the scopes that are true for him
-$$

 ### Vendor